-The achievement period for the FY 2013 Secretary of Defense Environmental Awards is FY 2012 and FY 2013.
-The nomination packets should not feature achievements accomplished outside of this period and must be unclassified.
-Nomination packets must be submitted using the format and guidelines prescribed in this document.
-The nomination packet shall contain the following components as described below for each installation/individual/team:
+The achievement period for the 2015 Secretary of Defense Environmental Awards is FY 2013 and FY 2014 (i.e., October 1, 2012 through September 30, 2014).
+The nomination packets must be unclassified and should not feature achievements accomplished outside of this period.
+Nomination packet must be submitted using the format and guidelines prescribed in this document and should contain the components below.
+A checklist with required documents and procedures for nominating each installation/individual/team is on page 14.